fivequarters/q5/site/portal/README.md

 These steps are deploying our production portal instance at https://portal.fusebit.io (with any configured subordinate domains).
 Deployment to an arbitrary domain requires extra configuration steps not covered here.

 Prerequisites:
 1. Fusebit Portal is a SPA that can be deployed on any non-GovCloud AWS account on which the Fusebit has a registered DNS domain.
-This includes any public 1.
-AWS account on which Fusebit stack has been deployed, or - at minimum - the setup steps for Fusebit had been executed up to registering a DNS domain.
+This includes any public  AWS account on which Fusebit stack has been deployed, or - at minimum - the setup steps for Fusebit had been executed up to registering a DNS domain.
+1. AWS account on which Fusebit stack has been deployed, or - at minimum - the setup steps for Fusebit had been executed up to registering a DNS domain.
 Fusebit Portal must have already been published to our CDN with instructions from Publishing Portal.

 To deploy the latest portal bits, run: